Static vs Dynamic site: What to choose

 Websites have become incredibly important for businesses in today’s market.
 They come in two main types: static and dynamic.

-What is static web?
+What is static website?

 Static web, also known as static websites, are web pages that are sent to users exactly as they are stored, without any processing from the server.
 This means that the HTML, CSS, and JavaScript code are pre-built and delivered to users as-is.
 Static websites are usually simpler and load faster than dynamic websites because they rely on server-side processing to generate content.